Fezlight/teamspeak6-server-arm/README.md

 # TeamSpeak 6 Server (x86-64) for ARM

+Teamspeak has released the new version 6.0.0-beta9, which now natively supports ARM, meaning that QEMU is no longer required to emulate the ARM architecture (see https://github.com/teamspeak/teamspeak6-server/releases/tag/v6.0.0-beta9).

 This is a fork of https://codeberg.org/Indogermane/teamspeak6-server-arm.
 Thanks to him.

 The goal here is to auto-update image based on Official Teamspeak repository.